 LANDIKOTAL: Interior federal minister Shiekh Rasheed Ahmad paid a brief visit to Torkham border on Friday where he inspected various government departments and met with officials.

-Sheikh Rasheed Ahmad arrived at Landikotal wherefrom he drove to Torkham border.
-Khyber Rifles Commandant Col, Rizwan Nazeer briefed him on the overall situation on Torkham border.
+Sheikh Rasheed Ahmad arrived at Landikotal wherefrom he drove to the Torkham border.
+Khyber Rifles Commandant Col, Rizwan Nazeer briefed him on the overall situation on the Torkham border.

-The interior minister asked about border fencing, law and order and talked with the officials deployed at Torkham border.
-He showed satisfaction over the overall security measures taken on the border with Afghanistan.
+The interior minister asked about border fencing, law, and order and talked with the officials deployed at the Torkham border.
+He showed satisfaction with the overall security measures taken on the border with Afghanistan.

 Sheikh Rasheed was accompanied by Pakistan Tehreek-e-Insaaf leader Ameer Khan Afridi.